Privacy Mode Toggle for Blurring Sensitive Data

 How it works

-A Filament admin panel with a privacy mode toggle that blurs sensitive dashboard numbers with a single click — useful for screen-sharing without exposing revenue figures.
+A Filament admin panel with a privacy mode toggle that blurs sensitive numbers across your Filament panel with a single click — useful for screen-sharing without exposing revenue figures.
 It uses an Alpine.js store persisted in localStorage and a Filament render hook to inject the toggle next to the global search bar, with a body-scoped CSS blur applied to anything tagged as sensitive.

 The repository contains the complete Laravel + Filament project to demonstrate the functionality, including migrations/seeds for the demo data.